Summary of Qualifications

 - Solicit submissions, edit articles and communicate with authors and TESOL staff

 - Create an editorial calendar and develop a manual of procedures for the next editors

-Provide long-distance support and assist local teachers with implementation
+Provided long-distance support and assisted local teachers with implementation

 Shakespeare Teacher, Shakespeare for Homeschoolers, New York, NY, Sep 2009-Jan 2010

 - Taught 10 children about Shakespeare and developed imagination through creative role-play